-Strengthening inclusive services is already part of the RGC's policy settings and it is timely for Australia to focus on supporting the RGC to strengthen the financial sustainability of inclusive services.
+Strengthening inclusive services is already part of the RGC's policy settings, with service delivery a political issue in the run up to the mid-2018 national elections.
+As such, it is timely for Australia to focus on supporting the RGC to strengthen the financial sustainability of inclusive services.